Antônio R. M. Simões

 Biography

-I hold a PhD in Ibero-Romance Linguistics from the prestigious University of Texas at Austin, a recognition I earned in 1987.
-My current academic journey began with a strong foundation in France, where I achieved a D.E.A. from the Université d’Aix-Marseille, specializing in Phonetics, between 1979 and 1984.
-Prior to this, in 1979, I secured my Master's degree at the University of North Carolina at Chapel Hill, specializing in Luso-Brazilian Literatures with a focus on Phonology.
+Dr. Simoes earned his PhD in Ibero-Romance Linguistics from the University of Texas at Austin in 1987.
+He also obtained a D.E.A. from the Université d’Aix-Marseille, specializing in Phonetics, in 1980, and pursued further studies for his doctorat de 3e. cycle between 1980 and 1984.
+In 1979, he completed a Master's degree at the University of North Carolina at Chapel Hill, focusing on Luso-Brazilian Literatures with a minor in Phonology.

 Education